Skip to main content

 Lifecycle Policy

-motor_controller_shutdownwhen you want an explicit stop/disable flow. - Use
+• Use motor_controller_shutdown when you want an explicit stop/disable flow.

-motor_controller_close_buswhen you only want to close local session/bus. motor_controller_freenow only releases memory/objects.
+• Use motor_controller_close_bus when you only want to close local session/bus.